wcx0206/astro-dracula-blog/src/content/posts/simple-github-tutorial.md

 ---
-title: Simple GitHub Tutorial
-tags:
-  - GitHub
-  - Version Control
+abbrlink: 1cce885f
 categories:
 - CS
 - Tools
 - vcs
-abbrlink: 1cce885f
 date: 2024-01-27 12:50:29
+tags:
+- git
+- software-engineering
+- ssh
+- github
+- version-control
+title: Simple GitHub Tutorial
 ---

 I have posted a tutorial of Git (See _[Simple Git Tutorial](/posts/9363e311.html)_).
 But it mixed up using Git and using GitHub together.
 I post this new tutorial to draw a line and make things clear.